Forward-Backward Reasoning in Large Language Models for Mathematical Verification: Forward-Backward Reasoning for Verification

 \subsection{Forward Reasoning}

-In the \textit{forward reasoning} (Figure \ref{fig:method_forward}), for a question $Q$, we prepend it with a base prompt $\vP_f$ (e.g., Chain-of-Thought prompting \citep{wei2022chain}, Complex CoT prompting \citep{fu2023complexitybased}) and feed $(\vP_f, Q)$ to the LLM.
-We sample $M_f$ candidate reasoning chains $\{R_i\}_{i=1}^{M_f}$ and extract corresponding candidate answers $\{A_i\}_{i=1}^{M_f}$.
-Let $\hA=\{\hat{A}_i\}_{i=1}^{|\hA|}$ be an answers set deduplicated from $\{A_i\}_{i=1}^{M_f}$.
-Due to the sampling procedure, we may have several different candidate answers (i.e., $|\hA| > 1$) and searching for a better one is crucial.
-We estimate the probability of a candidate answer $\hat{A}_i\in \hA$ being correct as the proportion of votes it receives, i.e.,
+\textit{Forward reasoning} starts with a question and generates multiple intermediate steps toward the answer.
+Specifically, for a question $Q$, we prepend it with a base prompt $\vP_\text{F}$ (e.g., CoT prompting~\citep{wei2022chain} or ComplexCoT prompting~\citep{fu2023complexitybased}) and feed the tuple $(\vP_\text{F}, Q)$ to the LLM for generating a reasoning chain and candidate answer.
+Using temperature sampling~\citep{ackley1985learning, ficler2017controlling}, we sample $M_\text{F}$ candidate reasoning chains $\{R_i\}_{i=1}^{M_\text{F}}$ and extract the corresponding candidate answers $\{A_i\}_{i=1}^{M_\text{F}}$ (see Figure~\ref{fig:overview}, top).
+Let $\hA=\{\hat{A}_c\}_{c=1}^{|\hA|}$ be the set of answers deduplicated from $\{A_i\}_{i=1}^{M_\text{F}}$.
+Unlike greedy decoding~\citep{wei2022chain}, we may have several different candidate answers (i.e., $|\hA| > 1$).
+We propose to estimate the probability that the candidate $\hat{A}_c\in \hA$ is correct as the proportion of votes it receives from the reasoning paths:

-where $\bI(\cdot)$ is an indicator function.
-Self-Consistency \citep{wang2023selfconsistency} selects the most frequent one as the prediction (i.e., $\argmax_{\hat{A}_i \in \hA} \bP(\hat{A}_i; \text{forward})$) and discards others.
-Though Self-Consistency has shown promising performance, it is suboptimal as the most frequent one may not be the correct one.

-\begin{exmp}{Questions for Backward Reasoning}{inv-q} \textbf{Question}: Jim spends \textbf{x} hours watching TV and then decides to go to bed and reads for half as long.
-He does this 3 times a week.
-How many hours does he spend on TV and reading in 4 weeks? {If we know the answer of the above question is $\{\hat{A}_i\}$, what is the value of unknown variable \textbf{x}?}

-\textbf{Question}: Jim spends 2 hours watching TV and then decides to go to bed and reads for half as long.
-He does this \textbf{x} times a week.
-How many hours does he spend on TV and reading in 4 weeks? {If we know the answer of the above question is $\{\hat{A}_i\}$, what is the value of unknown variable \textbf{x}?}

-\textbf{Question}: Jim spends 2 hours watching TV and then decides to go to bed and reads for half as long.
-He does this 3 times a week.
-How many hours does he spend on TV and reading in \textbf{x} weeks? {If we know the answer of the above question is $\{\hat{A}_i\}$, what is the value of unknown variable \textbf{x}?} \end{exmp} \begin{exmp}{A Prompt for Backward Reasoning}{prompt}